flofriday/CardLabs/frontend/public/documentation/cardScheme.md

 # CardScheme

-CardScheme is a Scheme based language.
-CardScheme is a Scheme based language that provides you with some (but not all) Scheme language features.
-We only provide you with the necessary features to allow you to write competitive card game bots in order to make it easy to get started and to enable you to focus on what is important.
+CardScheme is the programming lanuage of CardLabs and a Scheme dialect which implements a reduced subset.
 Note, that some implementations may also be different or behave in different ways than the official Scheme standard.
 You can see the documentation of CardScheme below.

 ## Types